Eligibility for a TADA Fellowship is open to Emory doctoral students who…

 - In addition to coursework, for four semesters, all students will serve as Graduate Research Assistants (GRAs) with a faculty mentor to gain hands-on SBS research experience.

-- CDC or GDPH Summer Research Rotation
+- Summer Research Rotation at a public health agency

 *Within each track students will be required to earn a grade B or above in two advanced, graduate-level courses in that method (minimum of 2 credits each), dedicate at least 75% of their Emory-based research rotations to that track and dedicate a summer rotation to that track.